telerik/ajax-docs/controls/htmlchart/appearance-and-styling/create-custom-skin.md

 ## Modify an Existing Skin

 RadHtmlChart renders entirely on the client-side as SVG/Canvas.
-The control gets the skin-specific colors from a JS file (i.e., RadHtmlChartSkins.js), so that you cannot use pure CSS to style its elements but.
+The control gets the skin-specific colors from a JS file (i.e., RadHtmlChartSkins.js), so that you cannot use pure CSS to style its elements.

 To modify an existing chart skin you can follow the steps below:

 1. Copy the `RadHtmlChartSkins.js` file to your project and open it.
-The file is located in the `Telerik.Web.UI\HtmlChart` folder of the Telerik UI for ASP.NET AJAX Source Code and can also be found in the JavaScript tab of **Example 2**.
+The file is located in the `Telerik.Web.UI\HtmlChart` folder of the Telerik UI for ASP.NET AJAX Source Code.
+You can also find a strip down version of this file in the JavaScript tab of **Example 2**.

 1. Find the skin you want to modify and customize the colors of the corresponding [elements](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/ui/chart). **Example 1** shows how to set a silver background for the chart area and colorize the first two series with green and blue.